imsora/simpledomainmodel/README.md

 * 1 USD = 1.25 CAN / 4 USD = 5 CAN

 You will need to work out the rest of the math on your own.
+(Or, pro tip, "normalize" all currency conversions on USD--in other words, when converting from EUR to CAN, convert the EUR to USD and from there to CAN.
+It's less efficient, but it's also less complicated.
+You will not be graded by efficiency, only whether the tests pass.)

 All of the Money tests are in MoneyTests.swift, if you want to see what's tested.